Ddhruv-IOT/Python-GUI-Calculator/README.md

 # Overview:
 It is a simple calculator project made in python using Tkinter.
 <br> It is the 1st assignment of python-advance training at TechieNest Pvt.
 Ltd.
-<br> It is a simple and easy project in python.
+<br> It is a simple and easy project.

 # Tools and Technologies used:
 - Python 3